inmanta/inmanta-docker/README.md

 ### Deploy the service orchestrator

-:warning: **Prior to deploying the service orchestrator, you must setup access to the private container registry and place the license and entitlement files in the license folder.**
+:warning: **Prior to deploying the service orchestrator, you must setup access to the private container registry and place the license and entitlement files in the license folder.
+In this example, these license files should be named `license/example.com.license` and `license/example.com.jwe`.**

 ```bash
 # Latest iso release